aronmandrella/crud-app-with-react-frontend-and-node-backend/README.md

 ## How to install and run tests

-Tested with: Windows 10, Node.js v16.14.0 (Latest Node.js v16.14.2 has some issues with NPM workspaces)
+Build with: Windows 10, Node.js v16.14.0 (Latest Node.js v16.14.2 has some issues with NPM workspaces)

 ```bash
 npm ci